Hadokane/CCI_PP4_Radicool_Store/TESTING.md

 }

 The MDN docs do state:
 The scale CSS property allows you to specify scale transforms individually and independently of the transform property.
-This maps better to typical user interface usage, and saves having to remember the exact order of transform functions to specify in the transform value.
+This maps better to typical user interface usage and saves having to remember the exact order of transform functions to specify in the transform value.
 ```

 As shown here this is an issue with the validator not recognising this "newer" CSS property rather than an issue with my CSS code.

-I am satisfied with the results of this validation and consider it to be passed, as I have used a more efficient method for my use-case than the suggested "fix".
+I am satisfied with the results of this validation and consider it to be passed, as I have used a more efficient method for my use case than the suggested "fix".

 ---